Mott metal-insulator transition in a modified periodic Anderson model: Insights from entanglement entropy and role of

 \section{Abstract}

-The Mott-Hubbard metal-insulator transition is a paradigmatic phenomenon where Coulomb interactions between electrons drive a metal-insulator phase transition.
-It has been extensively studied within the Hubbard model, where a quantum critical transition occurs at a finite temperature second-order critical point.
-This work investigates the Mott metal-insulator transition in a modified periodic Anderson model that may be viewed as a three-orbital lattice model including an interacting, localized orbital coupled to a delocalized conduction orbital via a second conduction orbital.
-This model could also be viewed as a bilayer model involving a conventional periodic Anderson model layer coupled to a metallic layer.
+The Mott transition is a paradigmatic phenomenon where Coulomb interactions between electrons drive a metal-insulator phase transition.
+It is extensively studied within the Hubbard model, where a quantum critical transition occurs at a finite temperature second-order critical point.
+This work investigates the Mott transition in a modified periodic Anderson model that may be viewed as a three-orbital lattice model including an interacting, localized orbital coupled to a delocalized conduction orbital via a second conduction orbital.
 Within the dynamical mean field theory, this model possesses a strictly zero temperature quantum critical point separating a Fermi liquid and a Mott insulating phase.
-By employing a simplified version of the dynamical mean field theory, namely, the two-site or linearized dynamical mean field theory, we provide an analytical estimate of the critical parameter strengths at which the transition occurs at zero temperature.
-We also provide an analytical estimate of the single-site von Neumann entanglement entropy.
+By employing a simplified version of the dynamical mean field theory, namely, the two-site or linearized dynamical mean field theory, an analytical estimate is provided for the critical parameter strengths at which the transition occurs at zero temperature.
+An analytical estimate of the single-site von Neumann entanglement entropy is also provided.
 This measure can be used as a robust identifier for the phase transition.
-We extend these calculations to their cluster version to incorporate short-range, non-local spatial correlations and discuss their effects on the transition observed in this model.
+These calculations are extended to their cluster version to incorporate short-range, spatial correlations and discuss their effects on the transition observed in this model.